-Data can be collected relatively quickly because the researcher would not need to be present when the questionnaires were completed.
+Data can be collected relatively quickly because the researcher would not need to be present when completing the questionnaires.
 This is useful for large populations when interviews would be impractical.

 Often a questionnaire uses both open and closed questions to collect data.
 This is beneficial as it means both quantitative and qualitative data can be obtained.

-The options can be restricted to as few as two (e.g. 'yes' or 'no', 'male' or 'female'), or include quite complex lists of alternatives from which the respondent can choose.
+Data that can be placed into a category is called nominal data.
+The category can be restricted to as few as two options, i.e., dichotomous (e.g., “yes” or “no,” “male” or “female”), or include quite complex lists of alternatives from which the respondent can choose (e.g., polytomous).

-They lack detail.
-Because the responses are fixed there is less scope for respondents to supply answers which reflect their true feelings on a topic.
+- They lack detail.
+Because the responses are fixed, there is less scope for respondents to supply answers which reflect their true feelings on a topic.

 Open questions allow people to express what they think in their own words.
-Open-ended questions enable the respondent to answer in as much detail as they likes in their own words.
+Open-ended questions enable the respondent to answer in as much detail as they like in their own words.
 For example: “can you tell me how happy you feel right now?”